By: Bailey Rahn November 20, 2019

 What is CBD Oil?:

 CBD, or cannabidiol, is one of many chemical compounds (also called cannabinoids) produced by cannabis.
-CBD oil simply refers to an extract of cannabis or hemp that is formulated to contain high levels of CBD, and may capture varying levels of other plant compounds.
+CBD oil Canada simply refers to an extract of cannabis or hemp that is formulated to contain high levels of CBD, and may capture varying levels of other plant compounds.

 Products containing only CBD are non-intoxicating, unlike THC-rich products which cause the high commonly associated with cannabis.
 This makes CBD a popular remedy among consumers looking for clear-headed relief of their symptoms.
 (Which symptoms, you ask?
 More on that below).